-35. Two-Person Drag Image: Constraint of the second s Two-Person Drag Advantage: Gets casualty to cover faster than with one- person drag Disadvantage: Exposes two rescuers to hostile fire instead of one (Have other Instructors or students demonstrate) 36.
-Video: Two-Person Drag Video: Two-Person Drag Courtesy 75 th Ranger Regiment Click on the photo to play the video.
-37. Image: Second system Second system Image: Second system Image: Second system Image: Second system Two-Person Drag Using Lines Advantages: Can shoot while dragging Faster than dragging without lines Faster movement of the casualty to cover Disadvantage: Exposes two rescuers to hostile fire instead of one
+36. Two-Person Drag Two-Person Drag Advantage: Gets casualty to cover faster than with one- person drag Disadvantage: Exposes two rescuers to hostile fire instead of one (Have other Instructors or students demonstrate) 37.
+Video: Two-Person Drag Video: Two-Person Drag Courtesy 75th Ranger Regiment Click on the photo to play the video.
+38. Two-Person Drag Using Lines Two-Person Drag Using Lines Advantages: Can shoot while dragging Faster than dragging without lines Faster movement of the casualty to cover Disadvantage: Exposes two rescuers to hostile fire instead of one

-38. <image/> SEAL Team Three Carry (1) Also called the Shoulder-Belt carry.
+39. SEAL Team Three Carry (1) Also called the Shoulder-Belt carry.
+SEAL Team Three Carry (1) Also called the Shoulder-Belt carry.
 Advantages: May be useful in situations where drags do not work well Less painful for casualty than dragging Disadvantages: Exposes two rescuers to hostile fire.
-May be slower than dragging May be difficult in kit and with an unconscious casualty 39. <image/> <image/> <image/> <image/> <image/> SEAL Team Three Carry (2) Also called the Shoulder-Belt carry.
+May be slower than dragging May be difficult in kit and with an unconscious casualty 40.
+SEAL Team Three Carry (2) Also called the Shoulder-Belt carry.
+SEAL Team Three Carry (2) Also called the Shoulder-Belt carry.
 The casualty's arms are wrapped around the shoulders of both rescuers.
 The casualty holds onto the rescuers if he's able to.
 The rescuers will have to hold the casualty's arms around their necks if the casualty can't.
 Both rescuers grab the casualty's web belt in back.
 Lift and go.
-40. <text><image/><image/></text> Hawes Carry Also called the Modified Firemen's carry or Pack Strap Carry.
+41. Hawes Carry Also called the Modified Firemen's carry or Pack Strap Carry.
+Hawes Carry Also called the Modified Firemen's carry or Pack Strap Carry.
 Technique: The rescuer squats; the casualty's arms are wrapped around the rescuer's neck and the rescuer holds one arm locked down under the other; the rescuer lifts with his legs.
 Advantages: Only one rescuer is exposed to hostile fire.
 May be useful in situations where a drag is not a good option.
 Works much better than the fireman's carry.
 Disadvantages: Hard to accomplish with rescuer's or casualty's kit in place.
-Difficult when the rescuer is small and the casualty is large.
+Difficult when the rescuer is small, and the casualty is large.
 Often slower than dragging.
 High profile for both rescuer and casualty.

-41. OutputCarries PracticalImage: State of the state of t Carries Practical How NOT to Do It.
+42. Carries Practical How Not to Do It Carries Practical How NOT to Do It.
 This is a good example of how NOT to carry your casualty.
 For the practical exercise: Break up into groups of 6 or fewer students per instructor.
 Practice all the carries covered.
-42. <image/> <image/> <image/> <image/> Burn Prevention in CUF Remove the casualty from burning vehicles or structures ASAP and move to cover.
+43. Burn Prevention in CUF Remove casualty from burning vehicles or structures ASAP and move to cover.
 Stop burning with any non-flammable fluids readily accessible, by smothering, or by rolling on the ground.
+Burn Prevention in CUF Remove the casualty from burning vehicles or structures ASAP and move to cover.
+Stop burning with any non-flammable fluids readily accessible, by smothering, or by rolling on the ground.
 If flammable liquids like petroleum products cause a fire on the casualty's clothing that you can't put out, then you'll have to cut the burning garments off.
-43. Sum Prevention in CUFWear fire-retardant Nomex gloves and uniformWear fi Burn Prevention in CUF Wear fire-retardant Nomex gloves and uniform!
+44. Burn Prevention in CUF Wear fire-retardant Nomex gloves and uniform!
+Right hand of burn casualty spared by fire-resistant glove Fire-Resistant Army Combat Shirt Burn Prevention in CUF Wear fire-retardant Nomex gloves and uniform!
 Flame-resistant clothing can protect you from burn injuries.
 Your unit should acquire these clothing items if you don't have them already.